(1820 - 1899)

 Unit: 21st New York Infantry

-Was a printer and newspaper man, and a member of Company D, Buffalo City Guard, from 1846.
+He was a printer and newspaper man, and a member of Company D, Buffalo City Guard, from 1846.
+He enrolled 7 May 1861 and was commissioned Colonel, 21st New York Infantry on 20 May.

-In command of the 21st New York Infantry, part of the 3rd Brigade of the 1st Division, I Corps.
-His Brigade advanced along the West side of the Hagerstown Pike early on the 17th in close support of BGen Gibbon's 4th 'Black Hat' Brigade.
+He was in command of the 21st New York Infantry, part of the 3rd Brigade of the 1st Division, I Corps.
+His Brigade advanced along the West side of the Hagerstown Pike early on the 17th in close support of Brigadier General Gibbon's 4th 'Black Hat' Brigade.